Capítulo Primero. De lo que el cura y el barbero pasaron con don Quijote cerca de su enfermedad

 El licenciado respondió: "Yo soy, hermano, el que me voy; que ya no tengo necesidad de estar más aquí, por lo que doy infinitas gracias a los cielos, que tan grande merced me han hecho".

-"The licensed person replied: 'I am, brother, the one who is leaving; for I no longer have any need to be here, and I give infinite thanks to Heaven, which has granted me such great mercy.'"
+The graduate replied: "I'm the one who's going away, brother; I no longer need to be here, for which I give infinite thanks to the heavens, who have done me such a great mercy."

-"Mirad lo que decís, licenciado, no os engañe el diablo replicó el loco; sosegad el pie, y estaos quedito en vuestra casa, y ahorraréis la vuelta".
+"Mirad lo que decís, licenciado, no os engañe el diablo —replicó el loco—; sosegad el pie, y estaos quedito en vuestra casa, y ahorraréis la vuelta".

 "¿Vos bueno?

-dijo el loco: agora bien, ello dirá; andad con Dios, pero yo os voto a Júpiter, cuya majestad yo represento en la tierra, que por solo este pecado que hoy comete Sevilla, en sacaros desta casa y en teneros por cuerdo, tengo de hacer un tal castigo en ella, que quede memoria dél por todos los siglos del los siglos, amén.
+—dijo el loco—: agora bien, ello dirá; andad con Dios, pero yo os voto a Júpiter, cuya majestad yo represento en la tierra, que por solo este pecado que hoy comete Sevilla, en sacaros desta casa y en teneros por cuerdo, tengo de hacer un tal castigo en ella, que quede memoria dél por todos los siglos del los siglos, amén.

 Pero con sola una cosa quiero castigar a este ignorante pueblo, y es con no llover en él ni en todo su distrito y contorno por tres enteros años, que se han de contar desde el día y punto en que ha sido hecha esta amenaza en adelante.

-"But with just one thing I want to punish this ignorant people, and that is to not let it rain on it or in all its district and surroundings for three whole years, to be counted from the day and moment that this threat is made henceforth."
+But with just one thing I want to punish this ignorant people, and that is by not raining on it or on all its district and surroundings for three whole years, which are to be counted from the day and point on which this threat has been made onwards."

-¿ libre, sano, cuerdo, y yo loco, y yo enfermo, y yo atado...?
+¿Tú libre, tú sano, tú cuerdo, y yo loco, y yo enfermo, y yo atado...?

 Así pienso llover como pensar ahorcarme".